sdss/platescheduler/README.md

 ## Install

-To use the simulations, checkout a copy of the repo and switch to the makeMS branch:
+To create a new schedule, checkout a copy of the repo and switch to the makeMS branch:

     git clone https://github.com/sdss/platescheduler.git
     git checkout makeMS